The Beach Boys: 1958–1962: Formation and first recordings

 Murry Wilson, who was an occasional songwriter, arranged for the Pendletones to meet his publisher Hite Morgan.
 He said: "Finally, [Hite] agreed to hear it, and Mrs. Morgan said 'Drop everything, we're going to record your song.
 I think it's good.'
 And she's the one responsible."
-On September 15, 1961, the band recorded a demo of "Surfin with the Morgans.
-A more professional recording was made on October 3, at World Pacific Studio in Hollywood.
+The band recorded a demo of "Surfin with the Morgans.
+A more professional recording was made sometime later at World Pacific Studio in Hollywood.

+In 2015, author James B. Murphy disputed the commonly cited dates of September 15, 1961 for the demo session and October 3 for the studio session, as "no documentation or other verifiable proof" was known to exist from first-hand sources.
+Murphy placed the group's demo session with the Morgans as taking place in early October 1961, and the World Pacific session in early November.
 David Marks was not present at the session as he was in school that day.
 (Note: Since he did not appear on the first performance by the band that would become "the Beach Boys", most historians discount him as a true founding member of the group.)

-Murry brought the demos to Herb Newman, owner of Candix Records and Era Records, and he signed the group on December 8.
-When the single was released a few weeks later, the band found that they had been renamed "the Beach Boys".
-Candix wanted to name the group the Surfers until Russ Regan, a young promoter with Era Records, noted that there already existed a group by that name.
+Morgan was friends with KFWB record librarian Bill Angel, who liked the song.
+Through Angel's contacts with Joe Saraceno, A&R director of Candix Records, Morgan played "Surfin for Saraceno, who then played it for the company's co-founder Bob Dix, who gave his approval.
+On November 27, Candix released "Surfin.
+When the single was released, the band found that they had been renamed "the Beach Boys".
+Hite Morgan had wanted to name the group the Surfers, until Russ Regan, employed with the label's distributor Buckeye Record Distributors, noted that there already existed a group by that name.
 He suggested calling them the Beach Boys.
-"Surfin was a regional success for the West Coast, and reached number 75 on the national Billboard Hot 100 chart.
+"Surfin was a regional success in the West Coast, and reached number 75 on the national Billboard Hot 100 chart.